 - Surrey Flag Football League recommends wearing cleats, gloves, some sort of head protection, and that you remove any jewelry before a game.
 (Note: cleats with metal studs are not permitted).

 SECTION 4 – PLAYER CODE OF CONDUCT / DISCIPLINARY ACTIONS

 4.1 PLAYER CONDUCT:

-- Any player on or off the field who aggressively touches or threatens an official, sideline judge, admin member or player will be automatically ejected and could face further disciplinary action at the discretion of the league and its officials.
+- Any player on or off the field who touches or threatens anyone, including a game official or sideline judge will be automatically ejected and could face further disciplinary action at the discretion of the league and its officials.